dgraph-io/dgraph-docs/content/deploy/config.md

 {{% /notice %}}

 {{% notice "tip" %}}
-When representing the superflag options in the hash, you can use either *kebab-case* or *snake_case* for names of the keys.
+When representing the compound flag options in the hash, you can use either *kebab-case* or *snake_case* for names of the keys.
 {{% /notice %}}

 ### JSON config file